 Learning that you’re not a casual drinker and might have an alcohol use disorder or alcohol addiction can be a shock to your system.
 It will take time for you to process it all, but you shouldn’t do it alone.
 Talk to your family members and friends about treatment.
 Once you’ve gone through the detoxification process, you may want to consider staying at a halfway house.

-Ascension House is situated in Downtown Austin, Texas.
+Ascension House is situated in Central and North Austin, Texas.
 It offers high-structure recovery options to help you stay on track.
 Please call 512-598-5030 or use the online contact form for questions and availability.

 FAQs